 Over the last 12 months,

-robot process automation (RPA) and its more ingenious cousin, intelligent automation (IA), have quietly moved from interesting pilot experiments to the top of almost every CEO’s to-do list.
+robotic process automation (RPA) and its more ingenious cousin, intelligent automation (IA), have quietly moved from interesting pilot experiments to the top of almost every CEO’s to-do list.
 As Forrester’s 2021 Predictions piece puts it:

 Now, automation has moved to heated board-level discussions that often end with statements such as “If we don’t automate everything we can, we may not survive.”1